-Note2: The company recognize the investment gain (loss) through its subsidiary COA Asia, Inc.

-Note3: The company recognize the investment gain (loss) through its subsidiary CFS Global, Inc.

-Note4: The company recognize the investment gain (loss) through its subsidiary Coaster Furniture (Asia) Service Holdings Ltd.

-Note5: The company recognize the investment gain (loss) through its subsidiary Ye Hey Holding Co.
+- Note2: The company recognize the investment gain (loss) through its subsidiary COA Asia, Inc. - Note3: The company recognize the investment gain (loss) through its subsidiary Coaster Furniture (Asia) Service Holdings Ltd. - Note4: The company recognize the investment gain (loss) through its subsidiary Ye Hey Holding Co.
 Ltd.

-5.3 The investment Plans for the Coming Year : None.
+5.3 The investment Plans for the Coming Year: None.

-- 6. Analysis of Risk Management
+6. Analysis of Risk Management

-- 6.1 Effects of Changes in Interest Rates, Foreign Exchange Rates and Inflation of Corporate Finance, and Future Response Measures
+6.1 Effects of Changes in Interest Rates, Foreign Exchange Rates and Inflation of Corporate Finance, and Future Response Measures

-- 6.1.1.
+6.1.1.
 Interest Rate

 The company have no long-term bank loans but for the need of short-run capital dispatch, the company have agreements with banks for obtain short-term borrowings.
-In 2016 and 2015, Coaster's interest expenses were NT\$ 16,172 thousand and NT\$ 19,874 thousand, account for 0.13% and 0.17% of the operating revenues respectively, which are insignificant.
+In 2017 and 2016, Coaster's interest expenses were NT\$ 22,873 thousand and NT\$ 16,172 thousand, account for 0.19% and 0.13% of the operating revenues respectively, which are insignificant.
 Coaster's accounting department keeps a close watch on interest rate changes and adjust fund utilization at the right time to avoid financial risk resulted from interest rate changes.